 Jun Hyung Kim is an assistant professor of economics at the Institute of Economic and Social Research at Jinan University.
 His research is focused on parenting and child development, with particular attention on how life cycle decisions of parents interact with parenting decisions.
 His job market paper highlights the role of parenting skill in the realization of parenting style in the household, and the heterogeneous effects of parenting behavior on child development.

-Nirav Mehta is an assistant professor of Economics at the University of Western Ontario.
+Nirav Mehta is an associate professor of Economics at the University of Western Ontario.
 He is a labor economist who studies topics in education and health.
 Mehta is currently studying the effects of social interactions, school choice, ability tracking, teacher incentive schemes, and contracting in health care.

-Teodora Boneva is Associate Professor in the Department of Economics at the University of Oxford.
-She was previously a British Academy Post-doctoral fellow at the University College London (Department of Economics).
+Teodora Boneva is Professor of Applied Microeconomics in the Department of Economics at the University of Bonn.
+Previously, she was Assistant Professor of Economics at the University of Zurich, Associate Professor in the Department of Economics at the University of Oxford, and a British Academy Post-doctoral fellow at the University College London (Department of Economics).
 Her general research interests include child development, human capital formation, and socio-economic inequality.
-Her research focuses on the evolution of preferences and skills, and the role of beliefs in educational investment decisions.

 Seda Ertac is an associate professor of economics at Koc University.
 Dr. Ertac completed a 1.5-year postdoctoral study at the economics department of the University of Chicago, and joined Koc University in February 2008.
 Dr. Ertac’s main field of research is experimental economics.
 Her work explores the malleability of non-cognitive skills and the development of preferences in children, gender differences in economic behavior, and the effects of informational and incentive policies on self-confidence, motivation and performance in organizational and educational settings.
 Dr.